Skip to Main Content

 Beacon Street, Spanish Wine, and the Logic of a Neighborhood Anchor

 On the Brookline side of Beacon Street, where the B Line trolley runs past apartment blocks and independent storefronts, the restaurant scene operates at a different register than downtown Boston.
 This stretch has always attracted residents rather than tourists, and the dining that has taken root here reflects that: places built around repetition and loyalty rather than occasion and spectacle.
-Taberna de Haro sits squarely in that tradition, a Spanish-leaning taberna at 999 Beacon Street whose longevity in the neighborhood says more about its value proposition than any award citation could.
+Taberna de Haro sits squarely in that tradition, a Spanish-leaning taberna at 999 Beacon Street in Brookline whose longevity in the neighborhood says more about its value proposition than any award citation could.

 The Spanish taberna format has never been especially fashionable in Boston, which makes Taberna de Haro's position more interesting than it first appears.
 While the city's restaurant conversation tends to orbit around raw-bar counters like 311 Omakase, high-end steakhouses like Abe & Louie's, or the ambitious tasting-menu format at Agosto, Taberna de Haro occupies a quieter category: the neighborhood specialist with genuine depth in a single tradition.
 That depth is most legible through the wine program.